BugsBuggy42/BugFoundry/README.md

 * Code completion.
 * Compile time error overlay.
 * Shows overload options [When the cursor is on a method with overloads].
-* Detailed customizable code highlighting(coloring) [There is a BuggaryColors scriptable object that can be edited].
+* Detailed customizable code highlighting(coloring) [There is a BugFoundryColors scriptable object that can be edited].
 * Can generate using statements for unrecognized types [This is triggered by ctrl+.];

-Buggary is also a game, where you have to write code to complete challenges.
+BugFoundry is also a game, where you have to write code to complete challenges.
 There are three example levels currently you can go trough, or see the second portion of the video where I do that.

 ## Shortcomings
 * This will not work on all platforms, although I have not done the research to figure which ones it will work on.
 I have only validated windows builds so far.
 * Currently there no undo/redo for text editing.
 This should be somewhat straight-foreword and will be working on it soon.
 That or figure out a different text editor.
-* Buggary is still work in progress, feel free to leave bug reports and suggestions.
+* BugFoundry is still work in progress, feel free to leave bug reports and suggestions.
 # Documentation
 The editor and console section can be placed automatically in a single UI parent or separately.
 In the editor folder there are two scenes that use a different method each, you can check them for reference.
 ## Editor